 - Identify funding source - all funding sources, especially Medicare, Medicaid, Anthem, and any other third party insurers should be listed, even if a clients is DRS sponsored.

 - Referrals with a history of substance abuse, must have six consecutive months of documented abstinence or demonstrated completion of intense substance abuse treatment and active participation in a substance abuse aftercare program.
 The 12-step support groups alone do not qualify as intense treatment or aftercare.

 - Exception may be considered if the applicant is willing to participate in an behavioral health evaluation at WWRC to determine feasibility for services and admission contingencies.

 - Referrals with a psychiatric diagnosis, must submit documentation showing six consecutive months stability in the community.

 - Exception to the six months stability requirement may be considered if the applicant s willing to participate in behavioral health evaluation at WWRC to determine feasibility for services and admission contingencies.

 ***Applicants must have any court charges against them settled prior to seeking admission.
 Cases that are pending adjudication through the judicial system will not be considered.
 WWRC is not an alternative placement option.

-Appeals of WWRC admission decisions are addressed through DRS Field Manager and Counselor’s review.
+Appeals of WWRC admission decisions are addressed through Division of Rehabilitative Services (DRS) Field Manager and Counselor’s review.
 If the admission is supported by the DRS Field Manager with supporting documentation, the applicant’s denial will be reconsidered by the WWRC Admissions Committee.

 |Phone||800-345-9972, Ext.
 7065, or 540-332-7065|